All right, our two Sean Hannity show this Friday, 800-941 Sean.

-So last night at the town hall, uh just outside of Des Moines, Iowa.
+So last night at the town hall, just outside of Des Moines, Iowa.

 By the way, the people were amazing.

-We had a great time just meeting in and saying hi, throwing footballs to them, et cetera.
+We had a great time just meeting and saying hi, throwing footballs to them, etc.

 I mean, we can get the border under control, in my view, in no time.

-We can get back to energy independence, you know, just unleash on day one America's energy producers, and and they'll do their job.
+We can get back to energy independence, you know, just unleash on day one America's energy producers and they'll do their job.

-They're they're they're dying to get up and running the way they were.
+They're dying to get up and running the way they were.

-It's not hard to hire police uh and refund them, uh, get rid of these insane no bail laws, etc.
+It's not hard to hire police and refund them, get rid of these insane no-bail laws, et cetera.

 Listen.

-I want to know if you get elected president, how fast you're gonna be able to fix our borders, bring us back to energy independence, how quickly you might be able to work to change the school system, bring back law and order and safety and security to this country and every town and every city, because I think people need that if they want to pursue happiness.
+I want to know, if you get elected president, how fast are you going to be able to fix our borders, bring us back to energy independence, how quickly you might be able to work to change the school system, bring back law and order and safety and security to this country and every town and every city, because I think people need that if they want to pursue happiness.

-How quickly can you can you shift gears and move this country?
+How quickly can you shift gears and move this country?

 I think very quickly.

-Other than other than you don't need eight years, and frankly, I wouldn't vote for him because he said you need eight years, you need six months.
+And frankly, I wouldn't vote for him because he said, you need eight years.

 Our military is great.